 - negotiation, letter writing

-- parenting plans, guardianship advice, custody, access, care and contact, child protection
+- parenting plans, guardianship advice, custody, access, care and contact

 - reference material – parenting arrangements, parental communication, children’s well-being, Family Court processes and priorities, dispute resolution